alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

     $ head -c 12 /dev/urandom | base64

-This simple technique can be used for moderately private pages, but do not use it if you need to really secure stuff.
+This simple technique can be used for moderately private pages, but do not use it if you need to keep stuff secret.

-The relevant excerpts of the `site.conf` file are:
+The relevant excerpts of the Nginx config file `site.conf` are:

 ```
 upstream filter {